Digging deeperPlant Library

 Other Names: Sweet Leaf, Sugarleaf, Honey Leaf, Sweet Herb

 A sub-tropical, spindly, and many branched plant producing small clusters of tubular white flowers nearly year round; the leaves are not aromatic but possess a natural sweetness when tasted; water frequently when plants are young

-Sweetleaf features dainty clusters of lightly-scented white flowers at the ends of the stems from early spring to late fall.
+Sweetleaf is primarily valued in the garden for its ornamental upright and spreading habit of growth.
+It features dainty clusters of lightly-scented white flowers at the ends of the stems from early spring to late fall.
 Its serrated oval leaves remain forest green in color throughout the season.
-The fruit is not ornamentally significant.

 Sweetleaf is an herbaceous annual with an upright spreading habit of growth.
 Its wonderfully bold, coarse texture can be very effective in a balanced garden composition.

 This is a relatively low maintenance plant, and is best cleaned up in early spring before it resumes active growth for the season.
 It is a good choice for attracting butterflies to your yard.
 It has no significant negative characteristics.